 \section{Acknowledgments}

 The authors would like to sincerely thank Ander Arriola Corpion, for a relevant comment on the geometry of the genus 1 fibrations in \cref{sec:genus1:fibrations}, and Mauricio Frieri, for pointing out an issue in the first version of \cref{lemma:existence:of:evalpoints}.

-This work was partially supported by an NWO Open Competition ENW – XL grant (project "Rational points: new dimensions" - OCENW.XL21.XL21.011).
+This work was partially supported by an NWO Open Competition ENW – XL grant (project \enquote{Rational points: new dimensions} - OCENW.XL21.XL21.011).
 We thank all the members of the consortium for the welcoming and stimulating atmosphere.

 Part of this work was done while C. Salgado was visiting the Institute for Advanced Study, in Princeton.
 It is a pleasure to thank the institute and its staff for the amazing work environment, and to acknowledge the support of the James D. Wolfensohn Fund and the National Science Foundation under Grant No. DMS-1926686.

 L. Vicino is supported by a DFF-International Postdoc Grant (grant ID: 10.46540/5246-00028B) from Independent Research Fund Denmark.